Phil Daley (footballer)

 Phil Daley (born 12 April 1967) is a former footballer who played as a forward in the Football League.

-He started his League career at Wigan Athletic.
-He made 161 league appearances for the club and scored 39 goals.
+He started his League career at Wigan Athletic in 1989, joining the club from semi-professional side Newton in the West Cheshire League.
+He made 161 league appearances for the club, scoring 39 goals, and was voted as the club's Player of the Year for the 1991–92 season.